 Not the perfect fit?
 No problem.
 We have many similar tests to choose from.
 See alternatives in the CUSTOMER SERVICE category section of our site.

-The At Home Agent solution is an assessment used for job candidates applying to entry-level positions where the main focus of the job is customer service and is performed in a remote work environment.
+The At Home Agent Test is an assessment used for job candidates applying to entry-level positions where the main focus of the job is customer service and is performed in a remote work environment.
 Sample tasks for these jobs include, but are not limited to: interacting with customers on the phone to provide information; taking orders; solving product or service issues; responding positively to difficult or irate customers; navigating within multiple applications to find and view customer account details; and typing information quickly and accurately.
 This solution differs from a standard call center agent solution by adding some assessment content targeting remote work potential.
 Potential job titles that use this solution are: Call Center Representative, Contact Center Representative, Customer Service Agent, and Customer Service Representative.

 Job Levels: Entry Level